langurmonkey/gaiasky-web/content/news/2025/new-catalog-dr3-best.md

 ## Magnitude distribution

 The stars span a wide range of magnitudes, with the majority in the range **8 to 12**.
-Here's a snippet of the magnitude histogram:
+Here's the magnitude histogram:

 {{< fig src="img/2025/05/dr3-best-histogram.png" class="fig-center fig-post" title="Magnitude distribution of Gaia DR3 Best catalog." width="90%" loading="lazy" >}}